tymyrddin/blue-siem/source/docs/notes/siem.md

 ## Testlab

+Gradually building up to something useful for the IPA project:

+* [Wazuh single-node stack with docker](https://testlab.tymyrddin.dev/docs/siem/wazuh-single-node), bare-bones single-node deployment: One Wazuh manager, indexer, and dashboard node.

+## Testlab

-* [SIEM stack](https://testlab.tymyrddin.dev/docs/siem/readme) All tools in this stack are open source and free.
+* [SIEM stack](https://testlab.tymyrddin.dev/docs/siem/readme) All tools in these stacks are open source and free.